Call Larisa Ivanovna: Code-Switching Fools Multilingual NLU Models: Introduction

 Recent research has adopted a new experimental direction aimed at developing cross-lingual augmentation techniques, which learn the inter-lingual semantics across languages \cite{einolghozati2021volumen,guo2021learning,krishnan2021multilingual,liu2020attention,qin2020cosda}.
 These work seek to simulate code-switching, a phenomenon where speakers use multiple languages mixed up \cite{sankoff1981formal}.
 Experimental results consistently show that augmentation with synthetic code-switched data leads to significantly improved performance for cross-lingual NLU tasks.
 What is more, leveraging upon these datasets in practice meets the needs of multicultural and multilingual communities.
 To the best of our knowledge, large-scale code-switching ToD corpora do not exist.

 This paper extends the ongoing research on exploring benefits from synthetic code-switching to cross-lingual NLU.
 Our approach to generating code-switched utterances relies on grey-box adversarial attacks on the NLU model.
 We perturb the source utterances by replacing words or phrases with their translations to another language.
 Next, perturbed utterances are fed to the NLU model.
 Increases in the loss function indicate difficulties in making predictions for the utterance.
 This way, we can (i) generate code-switched adversarial utterances, (ii) discover insights on how code-switching with different languages impacts the performance of the target language, (iii) gather augmentation data for further fine-tuning of the language model.
-To sum, our contributions are\footnote{Our code and datasets will be released in open access upon acceptance}: \begin{enumerate} \item We implement several simple heuristics to generate code-switched utterances based on monolingual data from an NLU benchmark; \item We show-case that monolingual models fail to process code-switched utterances.
+To sum, our contributions are\footnote{Our code can be found at \url{https://github.com/PragmaticsLab/CodeSwitchingAdversarial}}: \begin{enumerate} \item We implement several simple heuristics to generate code-switched utterances based on monolingual data from an NLU benchmark; \item We show-case that monolingual models fail to process code-switched utterances.
 At the same time, cross-lingual models cope much better with such texts; \item We show that fine-tuning of the language model on code-switched utterances improves the overall semantic parsing performance by up to a 2-fold increase. \end{enumerate}